gothchains/ghostrat/README.md

 # ghͪoͦs͛ᴛⷮeͤdͩeͤaͣᴛⷮhͪ
-GhosteDeath Rat using as C&amp;C Telegram and bind shell
+GhosteDeath Rat using as C&amp;C Telegram and IRC bind shell

 Features:
 Get Full info from edge and chrome